Get all the details on our 2022 milestones and the world-changing plans we have for the future. Learn More

 Includes probiotics plus prebiotics and postbiotics to create a "trifecta approach" (prebiotics, probiotics, postbiotics) — prebiotics act as fertilizer for probiotics, while postbiotics are the metabolites (enzymes and organic acids) created by probiotics

-We also added a fermented organic botanical blend, plus select clinically studied strains to deliver support for healthy elimination, reduction of occasional bloating, gas, diarrhea, healthy inflammation response, oral health and more
+We also added a fermented organic botanical blend, plus select clinically studied strains to deliver support for healthy elimination, reduction of occasional bloating, gas, healthy inflammation response, oral health and more

 Antioxidants such as vitamins C, E and A are important for helping the body remain healthy.
 Some of the best sources include kiwi, kale, spinach, blueberries, strawberries, oranges, beets, acai, turmeric and cocoa.